 Events are also subscribed to by de-normalisers which can use the information to build out a highly optimised read model.
 By keeping the contents of the event focused on describing the state change, it gives you greater scope to produce better and potentially more diverse read models.

-Here are a list of common fields found in a typical event and what they are used for:
+Here is a list of common fields found in a typical event and what they are used for:

 * Idempotence refers to the ability of a system to produce the same outcome, even if an event or message is received more than once.